mfkiwl/mosgim2/README.md

 # MosGIM2

-Global Ionopsheric Maping with GNSS.
+Global Ionopsheric Mapping with GNSS.

 ![MosGIM sample output](animation.gif)

-## Rules of road
+## About

+This code imolements an original method for constructing Global Ionospheric Maps (GIM) of Total Electron Content (TEC) based on the analysis of solely phase measurements of GNSS signals at a pair of coherent frequencies, which does not require satellite/receiver DCBs estimations and thus makes it easier to combine different GNSS systems within single reconstruction algorithm.
-Algorithm description for single layer is given in (cite if using code for your research):
+This  method uses the representation of the ionosphere as two thin layers with the electron content in each of them given by a truncated expansion into a series of spherical harmonics in MLT system.
+The expansion coefficients are determined by least squares with inequality constrains representing the positivity of TEC, implemented by solving the corresponding linear complementarity problem (LCP).
+Algorithm description for single thin layer model is given in (cite if using code for your research):

     Padokhin, A. M., E. S. Andreeva, M. O. Nazarenko, and S. A. Kalashnikova.
 "Phase-Difference Approach for GNSS Global Ionospheric Total Electron Content Mapping."
 Radiophysics and Quantum Electronics, 65(7): 481-495, 2023